ttubin/ttubin/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=gradient&customColorList=21,22,23,24&height=200&section=header&text=TTUBIN&fontSize=48&fontAlign=85&animation=twinkling)

-Hi There 🖐🏻 This is Soobin Jeong, from South Korea. <br>
+Hi There 🖐🏻 This is Soobin Jeong, from South Korea.<br>
-I'm working as a web publisher, and I started studying to become a Front-end developer. <br>
+I'm working as a web publisher now, and I started studying to become a Front-end developer.<br>
-If you want to contact me, please leave me a message! <br>
+If you want to contact me, please send me an email!<br>
 I hope you have a great day today : )
 <br>
 <br>